 Bartender Training

-Bartenders should also be familiar with the signs of intoxication and be able to recognize when a patron has had too much to drink.
+Bartenders should also be familiar with the signs of intoxication and recognize when a patron has had too much to drink.
 By understanding the legal and safety implications of serving alcohol, bartenders will be better equipped to protect themselves and their customers., as Dram Shop laws may impose civil liability on businesses that serve alcohol to visibly intoxicated individuals, and Liquor Liability may also impose criminal and civil liability for the actions of an intoxicated person.

 Bartenders should also be aware of the potential consequences of serving alcohol to intoxicated patrons.
-This is especially important when it comes to legal liability, as Dram Shop laws may impose civil liability on businesses that serve alcohol to visibly intoxicated individuals, and Liquor Liability may also impose criminal and civil liability for the actions of an intoxicated person.
+This is especially important when it comes to legal liability, as Dram Shop laws may impose civil liability on businesses that serve alcohol to visibly intoxicated individuals.
+Liquor Liability may also impose criminal and civil liability for the actions of an intoxicated person.

 Bartender Training and Visible Intoxication

 It is illegal to provide alcohol to someone who appears to be intoxicated.
 Bartenders don’t need to measure a customer’s blood alcohol content, but they need to recognize visible intoxication.
 Alcohol intoxication occurs when a person consumes more alcohol than their liver can metabolize.
-Alcohol accumulates in the bloodstream increasing blood alcohol content.
+Alcohol accumulates in the bloodstream, increasing blood alcohol content.
 Intoxication Identification is critical to Dram Shop prosecution.
-A bartender’s ability to identify signs of visible intoxication and then discontinue alcohol service is responsible alcohol service.
+A bartender’s ability to identify signs of visible intoxication and then discontinue alcohol service is responsible for alcohol service.

 As bartender training experts, we can assist with information discovery to establish the authenticity of bartender training.
 Discovery questions are your foundation for establishing facts related to bartender training.
 Contact The Dram Shop Experts